matyasselmeci/hpc-annex/phase-completion-notes.md

   I guess such a tool would be useful.)
 - Should `htcondor annex create` not have "mandatory options" (named arguments)?
 This was done without much thought, but since all of the machine names are also valid annex names, it seems like maybe purely postional arguments aren't the right thing either.
 Maybe `name@machine`?
+The other argument in favor would be if we were being careful to be consistent/orthogonal across all our commands...